This blackening seasoning blend is easy to make and incredibly versatile. It can be used on fish, chicken, steak, corn

 Blackening seasoning is similar to Cajun seasoning, but Cajun seasoning is usually spicier.
 Creole seasoning is also similar but it usually has more herbs.

 Does blackened mean spicy?

-Blackening seasoning doesn't necessarily mean something is spicy, although it will have strong flavor.
+Blackening seasoning doesn't necessarily mean something is spicy, although it will have a strong flavor.
 It might be mildly spicy depending on the seasoning blend used, but it just means it was cooked with a crust of herbs and spices.